ricardolpd/the-mad-hatter-hugo/content/_index.md

 description: "Home Page"
 ---

-Hi, Welcome to my homepage, where you can find all my socials.
-I am Ann-Marie by day, and The Mad Hatter face painter at your party/corporate events.

-What can you expect from me:

-- 7 years of experience, having painted at many events throughout Merseyside.
-- Many years of experience as teaching assistant at different schools in Merseyside.
-- A soft spot for all SEND children.
-- DBS checked.
+Hi, welcome to my homepage!

+By day, I'm Ann-Marie, but at your party or corporate event, I transform into The Mad Hatter face painter!
-Come and say hi through any of the links below, leave a comment or a follow.

-Look forward to speak with you.
+Come say hi through any of the links below, leave a comment, or follow me.
+I look forward to chatting with you!